In defence of foxes

 Love and Loathing

 Few animals attract as many emotions as the fox.
 Many people adore them.
 Browse any countryside gift shop and you’ll see a wall of cards and tea towels showing foxes in all their aspects.
-Alongside badgers, deer and hares, they are, after all, one of the UK’s iconic animals and play key roles in our ecology: from regulating rodent populations and pollinating plants to cleaning up carrion and preventing the spread of disease.
+Alongside badgers, deer and hares, they are one of the UK’s iconic animals and, as Packham points out, have jobs to do in the natural world: from regulating rodent populations and pollinating plants to cleaning up carrion and preventing the spread of disease.
 Wildlife photographer Richard Bowler started photographing foxes over 20 years ago: “I've been lucky enough to travel extensively and have seen most of the iconic wild animals but nothing is more beautiful than a Red fox in its winter coat.”
 For others, however, the hatred is unfathomable.
 In Foxes Unearthed: A Story of Love and Loathing in Modern Britain, author Lucy Jones addresses this tension, from historical characterisations of the fox as devious predator to the hotly debated right to kill them today.
 “Breathe the word "fox" among certain people and it could quickly change the atmosphere in the room,” she muses.
 [5]

 I am sitting in the Kent garden of Trevor Williams, founder and CEO of The Fox Project, which rescues injured or young foxes, nurses them to health and independence, and releases them back into the wild.
-In a cage nearby, two orphaned cubs scrabble furiously at the bars, desperate for contact.
-With their perfect faces and little round bellies, they are adorable.
-I want to scoop them up but, for successful release, human contact is kept to the minimum.
+Nearby, two orphaned cubs scrabble furiously at the bars of their cage, desperate for contact.
+They have perfect faces and little round bellies and I want to scoop them up.
+For successful release, however, human contact is kept to the minimum.
 “They’re so lovely,” I say.
 “They are,” replies Williams, softly, decades of advocacy in his tones.
 The cubs are only a little younger than the fox in Thompson’s video.

 Foxes are unusual creatures.
-A beguiling mix of dog and cat (those narrow pupils, that ability to stalk small mammals), they are gustily vocal, communicating in the squeaks, howls and purrs that can drive human neighbours mad during mating season.
-They are elfin, otherworldly and highly intelligent.
+A beguiling mix of dog and cat (those narrow pupils, that ability to stalk small mammals), they are gustily vocal, communicating in the squeaks and howls that can drive human neighbours mad during mating season.
+They are elfin, otherworldly, highly intelligent.
 In Being a Beast: An Intimate and Radical Look at Nature, Charles Foster attempted to live like a fox, spending hours curled up in a back garden in East London and rooting in bins.
 He is awed: “When they walk along fence tops like teenage Olympic Romanians on the beam, or blast from a hedge on to a wood pigeon, or seep like mercury up to a rabbit, they’re doing it with a back so bad that, were they office workers, it would have them signed permanently off work.”
-And he is compassionate: “Foxes seem to enjoy being outrageous.
+And he is delighted: “Foxes seem to enjoy being outrageous.
 They flaunt their thriving in conditions that are objectively wretched.”
 [6]

 And wretched they are.
 The average lifespan of a fox in the wild is 18 months; most die before their fourth birthday.
 Any fox older than that is living against the odds.
 In captivity, they can live up to 15 years.
 [7] Cause of death is almost always human.
 Urban foxes are routinely plagued with disease and malnutrition (bins are rarely nutritionally complete).
 They are shot as pests - one of the UK’s most prolific fox killers, Bruce Lindsay-Smith, claims to have killed over 100,000 foxes [8] - or mown down by cars, the biggest killer of all.
 In rural areas, where 86 percent of foxes live, gamekeepers shoot up to 80,000.
 Meanwhile, hunts continue to dodge the Hunting Act of 2004 with the imaginative use of loopholes.
 Most controversial is trail hunting, where hunters lay a trail of animal urine for a hunt to follow but can then claim “an accident occurred where the dogs chased a wild mammal out of their control” as a legal defence for a slaughtered fox.
 [9] According to Protect the Wild’s report “A Case for a Proper Ban on Hunting”, hunt saboteurs and monitors attended 2,267 meets during the 2023/24 sason; a staggering figure for a supposedly banned activity.
 [10]